Henri Christophe: State and Kingdom of Haiti

 He renamed Cap-Français as Cap-Henry (later renamed as Cap-Haïtien).

 Christophe named his legitimate son Jacques-Victor Henry heir apparent, giving him the title of Prince Royal of Haïti.
 His second son was a colonel in his army.

 Christophe built six châteaux, eight palaces and the massive Citadelle Laferrière, on a mountain near Milot.
 With the remains of the Sans-Souci Palace, it has been designated as a UNESCO World Heritage Site.
 Nine years later, at the end of his monarchy, Henry increased the number of designated nobility from the original 87 to 134.

 The two parts of Haiti struggled to increase agricultural production to recover from the expensive and damaging wars.
-The United States had only recently ended its arms and goods embargo against Haiti, and began war with Great Britain in the War of 1812.
+The United States had only recently ended its arms and goods embargo against Haiti, and began war with United Kingdom in the War of 1812.
 Christophe had to choose whether to enforce a version of the slave plantation system to increase agricultural production, or to subdivide the land into parcels for peasants' subsistence farming.
 The latter was the policy of President Pétion in the south.
 King Henry chose to enforce corvée plantation work, a system of forced labor, in lieu of taxes, but also began his massive building projects.
 During his reign, Northern Haiti was despotic, but the sugar cane economy generated revenue for government and officials.

-He made an agreement with Britain that Haiti would not threaten its Caribbean colonies; in return the Royal Navy would warn Haiti of imminent attacks from French troops.
-In 1807, the Parliament of Great Britain passed the Slave Trade Act of 1807 to abolish the importation of slaves into British possessions.
+He made an agreement with Britain that Haiti would not threaten its Caribbean colonies; in return, the Royal Navy would warn Haiti of imminent attacks from French troops.
+In 1807, the Parliament of the United Kingdom passed the Slave Trade Act 1807 to abolish the importation of slaves into the British Empire.
 Because of increased bilateral trade with Britain, Christophe's government earned an enormous sum of British pounds for his treasury.
 By contrast, Petion's southern Haiti became much poorer because the land-share system reduced agricultural productivity, and exports fell.